365 Gellert Blvd

 Mushrooms, Foie Gras, Soft Egg Tofu ($28) was ordered the day before the foie ban.
 They lightly batter their foie and pan fry it, making for a tasty delight.

-Coffee Spareribs ($16) is there classic dish available both at lunch time in dinnertime.
-Slightly sweet, somewhat coffee flavored, with a dollup of whipped cream.
+Coffee Spareribs ($20) is there classic dish available both at lunch time at dinner.
+Crisp, Meaty, Slightly sweet, somewhat coffee flavored, with a dollop of whipped cream.
+Hong Kong Lounge II also has these.

-Pea Shoots in Supreme Broth ($20) was excellent, pricey but bathed in a broth that was worth drinking at the end!
+Pea Shoots or Pea Vines in Supreme Broth ($20) was excellent, pricey but bathed in a broth that was worth drinking at the end!
+Must get.

 Soup Top Wild vegetables ($16) in supreme broth was a spinachy, ‘organic’ vegetable served in a very water but somewhat flavorful broth.
 We were scared but this was a pretty decent dish.